Rebecca DelfinoClinical Professor of Law

 JD, University of California Davis School of law, Order of the Coif, Order of the Barristers

-Professor Delfino is a member of the adjunct faculty of the Glendale Community College where she teaches a political science course focused on California State and Local Government and a course focused on the United States Federal government and politics at the national level.
+Professor Delfino is a member of the adjunct faculty of the Glendale Community College where she teaches a political science course focused on California State, and Local Government and a course focused on the United States Federal government and politics at the national level.

 Professor Delfino also serves as a “neutral” for the Los Angeles County Superior Court.
-Since 1999 she has been mediator, arbitrator and judge pro tem.
+Since 1999 she has been a mediator, arbitrator and judge pro tem.
 As a volunteer bench officer, Rebecca has presided over more than 100 limited civil arbitrations and small claims trials.

-Professor Delfino began her legal career as litigator at Kirkland & Ellis and was later an associate at Quinn, Emanuel, Urquhart & Sullivan in Los Angeles.
-She handled all phases of civil litigation in a variety of cases from complex multi-party product defect and construction cases to white-collar criminal defense, to protection of intellectual property rights, to defense of employment discrimination and harassment claims.
+Professor Delfino began her legal career as a litigator at Kirkland & Ellis and was later an associate at Quinn, Emanuel, Urquhart & Sullivan in Los Angeles.
+She handled all phases of civil litigation in a variety of cases from complex multi-party product defect and construction cases to white-collar criminal defense, to the protection of intellectual property rights, to the defense of employment discrimination and harassment claims.

-During law school Professor Delfino had an externship with the Honorable William Shubb of the Federal District Court of the Eastern District of California in Sacramento.
-After graduation from law school she served on a clerkship with the Honorable Cliff Young, Associate Justice of the Nevada State Supreme Court.
+During law school, Professor Delfino had an externship with the Honorable William Shubb of the Federal District Court of the Eastern District of California in Sacramento.
+After graduation from law school, she served on a clerkship with the Honorable Cliff Young, Associate Justice of the Nevada State Supreme Court.

 Professor Delfino also worked as an elementary school teacher for the Los Angeles Unified School District in South Central Los Angeles before attending law school.